seregazhuk/seregazhuk.github.io_old/_posts/2016-11-15-eloquent-outside-of-laravel.md

 {% endhighlight %}

-So, this was our setup step and now we are ready to start implementhing models.
+So, this was our setup step and now we are ready to start implementing models.
 We start with creating a special folder `models` for them.
 And lets create a User model:

 {% highlight php %}
 <?php